Funding your doctoral degree

 - A scholarship, such as those offered by the various organisations for the promotion of gifted students

-- A project involving collaboration with industry
+- A project involving collaboration with industry and business

 Are you looking for a funding programme that is appropriate to your research project?
 To help you, we have put together information on some available funding options:

 Doctoral candidates enrolled at FAU from all disciplines and faculties can participate in the Erasmus+ programme.

 The duration of a stay abroad can vary between one semester/trimester (but must have a minimum duration of 3 months) and one academic year (but must be a maximum of 12 months per stay) depending on the degree programme and partner university.

 The support provided takes the form of a mobility grant worth some €300 per month (the actual amount varies depending on host country).